Drug Comparison

 Frequently Asked Questions

-How much more weight loss does retatrutide produce compared to orforglipron?
+How much more weight loss does retatrutide produce compared to Foundayo?

-Based on available data, retatrutide produces approximately twice the weight loss of orforglipron.
-Retatrutide achieved -28.7% weight loss in Phase 3 (TRIUMPH-4, 68 weeks at 12 mg), while orforglipron achieved approximately -14.7% in Phase 2 (36 weeks at 36-45 mg).
-The difference is driven by retatrutide’s triple receptor mechanism, which both reduces appetite and increases energy expenditure.
+Retatrutide produces substantially more weight loss: -28.7% in Phase 3 (TRIUMPH-4, 68 weeks at 12 mg) compared to Foundayo’s -12.4% (ATTAIN-1, treatment-regimen estimand at 17.2 mg).
+The difference is driven by retatrutide’s triple receptor mechanism, which both reduces appetite and increases energy expenditure through glucagon receptor agonism.

 Sources Used On This Page